Yann729/yfinanceDV/README.md

 Contributions to yfinanceDV are welcome!
 If you find any issues or have suggestions for improvements, please open an issue on GitHub.

 # License
-This package is distributed under the MIT License.
+This package is under the MIT License.
 See the LICENSE file for details.

-Feel free to customize it further based on your specific package features and requirements!
+Please feel free to customize it further!
 Let me know if you need any more assistance.